Euro-Dollar Forecasts Downgraded by Commerzbank

 Commerzbank HQ dominates the Frakfurt skyline.
 Image © Andre Douque, reproduced under CC licensing conditions

-Is the euro's recovery justified? asks Thu Lan Nguyen, Head of FX and Commodity Research at Commerzbank.
+Is the euro's resilience over recent days justified? asks Thu Lan Nguyen, Head of FX and Commodity Research at Commerzbank.

-The pair has risen from near 1.14 to 1.1540 over the past ten days, but Nguyen says, "I am sceptical about the sustainability of this movement."
+The pair has risen from near 1.14 to 1.1540 over the past ten days, and Nguyen says, "I am sceptical about the sustainability of this movement."

 Breaking recent price movements down, Nguyen says what's interesting is that the price of Brent crude has barely changed over the period the euro has recovered: